TOP 10 GOLDEN RULES

-Deciding on Flowers and funerals and paperwork and how we feel and who to contact and phone calls and......
+We are tired.
+Death is an exhausting never-ending list of decisions.
+Deciding on flowers and funerals and paperwork and how we feel and who to contact and phone calls and and and…

 If there are things that you can decide for us, or minimise our choices, and give our brains a break, do it.

-Cook for us, clean for us, fill out paperwork, make phone calls on our behalf, write thing lists of things we tell you that we need to do…
+Cook for us, clean for us, fill out paperwork, make phone calls on our behalf, right thing lists of things we tell you that we need to do…